amyhuang95/music-database/README.md

 ## How to run the queries:

 1. Download the Chinook database from the link: https://www.sqlitetutorial.net/sqlite-sample-database/.
+Unzip the file and you will get the `chinook.db` file.
 2. Download the `.sql` files from this repository, and place them in the same directory as the `chinook.db` file.
 3. Run the following commands for each `.sql` file in the terminal.
 Change the query number to the number of the query you want to run.